Typical API Usage Scenarios

 In the response, you should find a dataDocumentCustomFields.
 This field contains a collection of custom fields for the documents.

 Inside the dataDocumentCustomFields object, you can find all the custom fields that the documents have, as well as their values.
 Within the custom field object, find the DocumentCustomField value.
-It contains an ID field of the DCF you need to retrieve.
+It contains an ID field of the CFD you need to retrieve.

 3. Get Updated Data